Merchant Taylors' Girls' School: Exchange programme

 Merchant Taylors is partnered through the British Council's Connecting Classrooms Programme with Nelson Mandela High School, Sierra Leone.
 Since 2010, the schools have participated in exchange visits.
 The partnership has enabled Nelson Mandela High to become a 'Sustainable School'.

 Sport

 Rowing

 The school (along with the associated boys' school) runs the Merchant Taylors' School Boat Club which is affiliated to British Rowing (boat code MTS).
 The school competes in the British Rowing Championships.
 The junior under 14 double scull won the national title at the 2015 British Rowing Junior Championships and the junior under 15 double scull (composite with Trafford RC) won the national title at the 2016 British Rowing Junior Championships.
+The boat club has multiple pupils on the GB Rowing Pathway.